robertknight/rten/README.md

-The optimized Wasnn model format is not yet backwards compatible, so models should be converted from ONNX for the specific Wasnn release that the model is going to be used with, typically as part of your project's build process.
+The optimized Wasnn model format is not yet backwards compatible, so models should be converted from ONNX for the specific Wasnn release that the model is going to be used with.
+Typically this would be done as part of your project's build process.

 ## Building the library